 I/My organization has data/is conducting measurements that might be a good fit for Internet Society Pulse.
 Who can I talk to about it?

-Please contact the team at email@example.com to discuss your data/measurements.
+Please contact the Internet Society Pulse team at firstname.lastname@example.org to discuss your data/measurements.

 Can I write a guest blog post?